 For instance, a website has added a sitemap where all images are submitted but only 70% are indexed.
 It is a strenuous task to identify those 30% of images which have failed to be indexed.

-With smaller sitemaps, it is relatively easier and faster to find where the problem lies, and hence, rectify it.
+With smaller sitemaps, it is relatively easier and faster to find where the problem lies, and hence, rectify it and fast.

 Sitemaps should be no larger than 50MB and can contain a maximum of 50,000 URLs, as per sitemaps.org.
 This ensures our web servers aren’t weighed down serving large files, hence, avoiding performance issues.